glic3rinu/passlib/docs/modular_crypt_format.rst

 1. Hash strings must use only 7-bit ascii characters.

    No known OS or application generates hashes which violate this rule.
-   However, some systems (eg Linux's shadow routines) will happily and correctly accept hashes which contain 8-bit characters in their salt.
+   However, some systems (e.g. Linux's shadow routines) will happily and correctly accept hashes which contain 8-bit characters in their salt.
    This is probably a case of "permissive in what you accept, strict in what you generate".